 The theory and practice of developing computer applications for use in the law, with an emphasising the use of database, text retrieval and hypertext techniques.
 The special requirements of legal materials are emphasised.
 Examples of the practical uses of each technology are demonstrated and considered critically, including litigation support systems, sentencing systems, land information systems and case and statute retrieval systems.
-Topics include: principles of free-text retrieval; deficiencies of existing retrieval techniques; 'interventionist' interfaces; principles of hypertext; 'conceptual' retrieval systems; measuring the performance of retrieval systems; 'neural networks' in information retrieval; electronic filing of documents and document exchange.
+Topics include: principles of free-text retrieval; deficiencies of existing retrieval techniques; 'interventionist' interfaces; principles of hypertext; 'conceptual' retrieval systems; measuring the performance of retrieval systems; 'neural networks' in information retrieval; electronic filing of documents and document exchange; hypertext and text retrieval over the internet.
 Each student will design and implement a computer application in an area of law of the student's choice.
 The use of appropriate hypertext and text retrieval programs is taught during the course for this purpose.
 Familiarity with the use of a microcomputer and a word processing program is a prerequisite, but a knowledge of programming is not required.
-All classes take place in the Faculty Microcomputer Lab and enrolment is therefore limited to 25.
+Familiarity with computerised legal research is desirable.
+All classes take place in the Faculty Microcomputer Lab and enrolment is therefore limited.

-Developing Computer Applications to Law B: Knowledge-based technologies

-Staff Contact: A/Prof Graham Greenleaf C3 SS HPW2
+Developing Computer Applications to Law B: Knowledge-based technologies Staff Contact: A/Prof Graham Greenleaf C3 SS HPW2

 The theory and practice of developing computer applications for use in the law, emphasising the use of 'knowledgebased' technologies such as expert systems (systems that give legal 'advice') and automated legal document generators.
 Systems in use in public administration and private practice will be demonstrated and discussed critically.
-Topics include: the nature of legal knowledge and reasoning and its capacity for computerised representation; relationship between formal logics, legal reasoning and expert systems; rule-based expert systems; non-deductive expert systems; special problems of statute-based and case-law representation and reasoning; principles of automated document generators; integrated legal information systems; implications for the delivery of legal services and the rule of law.
+Topics include: the nature of legal knowledge and reasoning and its capacity for computerised representation; relationship between formal logics, legal reasoning and expert systems; rule-based expert systems; non-deductive expert systems; special problems of statute-based and case-law representation and reasoning: principles of automated document generators; integrated legal information systems; implications for the delivery of legal services and the rule of law.
 Each student will design and implement a computer application in an area of law of the student's choice.
 The use of appropriate expert systems and document generation programs (or 'shells') is taught during the course for this purpose.
-Familiarity with the use of a microcomputer and a word processing program is a prerequisite for both courses, but a knowledge of programming is not required.
+Familiarity with the use of a microcomputer and a word processing program is a prerequisite, but a knowledge of programming is not required.
 Legal Computer Applications Development (A) is not a prerequisite for this course, but students who have not completed that course should seek advice before enrolling.

-Data Surveillance and Information Privacy Law Staff Contact: A/Prof Graham Greenleaf C3 SS HPW2
+Data Surveillance and Information Privacy Law Staff Contact: A/Prof Graham Greenleaf

-Data surveillance, the techniques of social control through the use of information technology, is of increasing importance as a method of public and private administration.
-The subject analyses the uses and effectiveness of data surveillance techniques in such areas as tax and social security administration, prevention of credit and insurance fraud, direct marketing and criminal investigation.
-Techniques covered include screening and matching, and the use of expert systems.
-The practices and legal bases of documentary identification, on which data surveillance depends, are examined.
-The growing embodiment of data surveillance techniques in legislation as 'data surveillance law' is assessed.
-The perspective of the information systems discipline toward data surveillance techniques will supplement the legal approach.

-Information privacy (or 'data protection') law aims to balance individual rights against the encroachments of data surveillance.
-The subject assesses the effectiveness of general law (e.g. breach of confidence) and such legislation as the Privacy Act 1988 (C'wealth), privacy aspects of freedom of information laws, official secrets laws, credit reporting legislation and rehabilitation of offenders legislation, as responses to data surveillance techniques.
-The international development of data protection standards as a response to 'trans-border data flows' is considered particularly in relation to the European Commission's (draft) data protection directive.
-The Privacy Act 1988, (Cth) is examined in detail.
+This subject examines the implications of data surveillance (the techniques of social control through the use of information technology) in both public and private administration, and information privacy (or 'data protection') law as a response.
+Topics include: uses and effectiveness of data surveillance in tax and social security administration, prevention of credit and insurance fraud, direct marketing and criminal investigation; documentary identification law and practice (population registers, credit cards, licences etc); 'data surveillance law' as a new method of public administration: the effectiveness of general law (eg breach of confidence) and such legislation as the Privacy Act 1988 (Cth) and the Data Matching Program (Assistance and Tax) Act 1990; privacy aspects of freedom of information laws, official secrets laws, credit reporting legislation and 'spent convictions' legislation: international standards and regulation of 'trans-border data flows', particularly in light of the European Commission's Draft Directive on data protection.
+Each student will examine in depth the legality, use and effectiveness of data surveillance techniques, and the effects of data protection law, on one area of public administration or commercial practice.

-The emphasis is on the surveillance and protection of individuals, but the effect on businesses will also be considered, particularly in relation to the European Commission's (draft) Data Protection Directive.

-Each student will examine in depth the legality, use and effectiveness of data surveillance techniques, and the effects of data protection law, on one area of public administration or commercial practice, as a substantial part of the course assessment.